 Speech@Baylor, the Master of Science in Communication Sciences and Disorders online program, is designed for aspiring speech-language pathologists (SLPs) who want to serve children and adults affected by communication and swallowing disorders.

-Baylor University’s Robbins College of Health and Human Sciences upholds the same admissions standards for our online and on-campus master’s programs.
+Baylor University’s Robbins College of Health and Human Sciences upholds the same admissions standards for both our online and on-campus master’s programs.

 Applicants to the speech-language pathology program must hold a bachelor’s degree from a regionally accredited university.